-Company overview: An introduction to your business, including your target clients, the services you intend to provide, your overarching objectives, and more.
+- Company Overview – An introduction to your business, including your target clients, the services you intend to provide, and your overarching objectives.

-Costs: As much as it’s important to highlight the exact measures you’ll take to reach your goals, you also need to identify how much each stage of development will cost.
-Include estimates for purchasing commercial trucks, hiring employees, license and permit costs, taxes, operating expenses, and more.
+- Costs – Identify how much each stage of development will cost, including estimates for purchasing commercial trucks, hiring employees, license and permit costs, taxes, operating expenses, and other expenses.